fetchai/agents-tac/docs/sections/trading_phase.rst

 As we said, every agent that registered to the competition will eventually receive their endowment in order to devise a strategy and to start playing.

-More precisely, the :class:`~tac.platform.protocol.GameData` contains the following information:
+More precisely, the :class:`~tac.platform.game.base.GameData` contains the following information:

 - ``money`` (integer): the money amount available to the TAC agent.
 - ``endowment`` (list of integers): the endowment for every good.